A topic from the subject of Quantification in Chemistry.

 The basic concepts of quantitative analysis include:

-• Limit of detection: The lowest concentration of an analyte that can be detected by an analytical instrument.
+• Limit of detection (LOD): The lowest concentration of an analyte that can be reliably distinguished from the background noise of the analytical instrument.

-• Limit of quantitation: The lowest concentration of an analyte that can be quantified by an analytical instrument.
+• Limit of quantitation (LOQ): The lowest concentration of an analyte that can be reliably quantified with acceptable accuracy and precision.

 Equipment and Techniques

-The equipment and techniques used in quantitative analysis include:
+Common equipment and techniques used in quantitative analysis in environmental chemistry include:

-• Mass spectrometers: Instruments that identify and quantify the components of a sample based on their mass-to-charge ratio.
+• Mass spectrometry (MS): Identifying and quantifying the components of a sample based on their mass-to-charge ratio.
+Often coupled with chromatography (GC-MS, LC-MS) for enhanced analysis.

 Types of Experiments

-• Sample analysis experiments: Experiments that are used to determine the concentration of an analyte in a sample.
+• Sample analysis experiments: Used to determine the concentration of the analyte in unknown environmental samples using the established calibration curve.

 Data Analysis

-• Standard deviation: A statistical measure of the spread of the data around the mean.
+• Standard deviation: Measures the variability or spread of the data around the mean.
+A lower standard deviation indicates better precision.

 Applications